Do you have any bad habits that could be hurting your membership?

 We all have them…

-And they can have a big impact on the long-term success of your business if they're not recognized and managed.
+And they can have a huge impact on the long-term success of your business if they're not recognised and managed.

 One of the best things about running a membership is that because you're building it based on recurring income from potentially thousands of members…